hadarohana/bug-free-giggle/x_team_rules.md

 * Don't wait until the last second to say you are having difficulties.

 ## How we will back up each other to ensure that deadlines are not missed

-* Be up to date with the google doc
+* Be up to date with the Google Doc.
-* Milestones set significantly before deadlines
+* Milestones set significantly before deadlines.
-* Let teammates know when you're having trouble
+* Let teammates know when you're having trouble.